ivandotv/mobx-collection-watch/README.md

 ## How it works

-This package enables you to watch for items added, removed, updated or replaced in maps or arrays.
+Monitor mobx arrays and maps for changes.
 Also works with [enforceActions](https://mobx.js.org/refguide/api.html#enforceactions) mode.

 This package is using [mobx observe](https://mobx.js.org/refguide/observe.html) to listen to changes on arrays and maps.

 ## Adding items

-Watching for newly added items.
+Monitor for newly added items.
 Every time something is added to the collection a callback will run with the new value that has been added.
 Replacing items at a particular array index also works.

 **array**: